Briançon

 4. Hike in the Ecrins National Park

-No trip to Briançon is complete without indulging in the local cuisine.
-Sample traditional Alpine dishes such as raclette, fondue, and tartiflette.
-Pair your meal with a glass of local wine or try the famous Chartreuse liqueur, produced by Carthusian monks in the nearby Chartreuse Mountains.
+While dining options in Briançon are somewhat limited, visitors can enjoy traditional Alpine dishes like raclette, fondue, and tartiflette.
+Pair these with a glass of local wine or try the Chartreuse liqueur, produced by Carthusian monks in the nearby Chartreuse Mountains.

 Posted by